res antiqua.

 Separately, ideated and pitched the H-Van mobile espresso program at La Colombe — a vintage Citroën H van reimagined as a moving cafe, built for culture, not marketing.
 It became a fixture at underground activations like the Red Hook Criterium.
 Ralph Lauren recognized the concept, acquired it, painted it green, and made it Ralph's Coffee by Ralph Lauren on Fifth Avenue.
 The original cafe is still in service at Rockefeller Center.

-Collaborated with Michael Maharam on the Alexander Girard exhibition — a 2,000 square foot pop-up presenting Girard's broad historical body of work alongside new pieces recontextualized by his grandchildren, Los Angeles designers themselves.
+Collaborated with Michael Maharam on Herman Miller's Alexander Girard exhibition — a 2,000 square foot pop-up presenting Girard's broad historical body of work alongside new pieces recontextualized by his grandchildren, Los Angeles designers themselves.
 Created the cafe concept and beverage menu for the exhibition, then hired and trained the operations team to bring it to life.
 Design history and hospitality, composed together.

 "World's Most Seductive Shrines to Coffee."